vercel/title-site/readme.md

 2. Install the dependencies: `yarn`
 3. Run the development environment: `yarn dev`

-After that, you can use the website in the browser at `http://localhost:3000`.
+After that, you can use the site in the browser at `http://localhost:3000`.

 ## Author